-Generally, the termination value is the amount you receive or are deemed to receive in relation to the asset that you stopped holding or using.
-It includes the market value of any non-cash benefits such as goods and services you receive for the asset.
+Generally, the termination value is the amount you received or are deemed to have received in relation to the asset that you stopped holding or using.
+It includes the market value of any non-cash benefits such as goods and services you received for the asset.

-For more information on termination value, see the Guide to depreciating assets 2005.
+For more information on termination value, see the Guide to depreciating assets 2006.